hust20206205/solutions/document/README.md

 [[Stateless]] The property of a design element that allows a client to use any of its operations without regard to the element’s history.
 A stateless element may use information that is accessible globally and may even change that global information (that is, it may have side effects) but holds no private state that affects its behavior.

 [[Supple Design]] A design that puts the power inherent in a deep model into the hands of a client developer to make clear, flexible expressions that give expected results robustly.
 Equally important, it leverages that same deep model to make the design itself easy for the implementer to mold and reshape to accommodate new insight.

 [[Unification]] The internal consistency of a model such that each term is unambiguous and no rules contradict.

-[[Test-Driven Development]] TDD is a lightweight programming methodology that emphasizes fast, incremental development and especially writing tests before writing code.
-Ideally these follow one another in cycles measured in minutes. (see full definition under [[Test-Driven Development]] topic)

 [[Whole Value]] An object that models a single, complete concept.